goafabric/callee-service/doc/examples/sentry/sentry.md

 - sentry + spring boot + opentelemetry
   - will also create traces (exactly the same ones as in tempo)
   - compatible with native, but currently incomaptible with Spring Boot 4.0 M1
-  - tracing has a bad bug, when an error is thrown the request will hang forever
+  - tracing has a bad bug, when an error is thrown the request will hang forever (receiver class io.opentelemetry.sdk.logs.ExtendedSdkLogRecordBuilder does not define or inherit an implementation of the resolved method 'abstract io.opentelemetry.api.incubator.logs.ExtendedLogRecordBuilder)
 - question
   - what is the value over traces in tempo, and exceptions in loki ?